 Hightail (formerly YouSendIt) requires you to sign up for a free account, making it more complicated than WeTransfer and MailBigFile for one-off transfers.
 However, it's another decent service that lets you share files up to 250 MB.
 You can also store up to 2GB and have five e-signatures.

 Hightail offers secure data encryption, receipt verification, and mobile and desktop app access.
+If you're worried about particularly sensitive files, this might be the one to go for.

 You can store 2GB for free, and get up to 16GB free with referrals.
 Paid plans are also available for businesses.